-- Selected for inclusion in The Best Lawyers in America® 2009 – 2012 in the categories of commercial litigation, labor & employment, litigation-securities, product liability litigation and product liability litigation – defendants.
+- Selected for inclusion in The Best Lawyers in America® 2009 – 2014 in the categories of commercial litigation, labor & employment litigation, securities litigation, product liability litigation, mass tort litigation/class actions and insurance law

-- Selected for inclusion in Benchmark Appellate as Eleventh Circuit Litigation Star in Alabama 2012-2013
+- Selected for inclusion in Benchmark Appellate as Eleventh Circuit Litigation Star in Alabama 2012 and 2013

-- Listed in the Birmingham Business Journal’s “Best of the Birmingham Bar.”
+- Listed in the Birmingham Business Journal’s “Best of the Birmingham Bar” in Insurance Law

 Publications and Presentations

 - Author, “Refining the Tort of Baid Faith in Alabama – The Potential Impact of State Farm v.
 Brechbill,” The International Association of Defense Counsel Insurance and Reinsurance Newsletter (February 2014).

 - Co-author, “How Lawyers Use Financial Information,” in Basics of Accounting & Finance: What Every Practicing Lawyer Needs to Know (PLI Corp.
 Law & Practice, Course Handbook Ser.
 No. B-1406, 2004).